domdechiera/zerodaily/README.md

 We've enhanced the user interface to better suit a cybersecurity news platform:

-1. Created a custom lock icon logo representing security
-2. Updated the header with improved styling and prominence
+1. Updated the header with improved styling and prominence
-3. Redesigned the homepage to include:
+2. Redesigned the homepage to include:
    - A prominent hero section with cybersecurity focus
    - Improved content organization with a "Latest Updates" section
    - Enhanced newsletter signup section focused on security updates
-4. Customized the Categories and Resources pages to match cybersecurity themes
+3. Customized the Categories and Resources pages to match cybersecurity themes

 ## Setup Instructions